danoc/clickable-box/README.md

 You can pass any custom prop as well.
 This component will forward those props to the rendered element.

 ## When should you use this?

 * You're building a button that looks like plain text.
 * You're building a button that has content spanning multiple columns or rows.
+* You're making a clickable SVG icon.

 ## When shouldn't you use this?

 * You're linking to another page: Use an `a` tag with an `href` instead.
-This, beyond being semantically correct, allows users to preview the URL, open it in a new tab, and copy the link to their clipboard.
+The anchor tag is semantically correct, allows users to preview the URL, open it in a new tab, and copy the link to their clipboard.
 * You're building a button that [looks like a button](https://getbootstrap.com/docs/4.0/components/buttons/#examples): This is fairly easy to build as a `button` element with CSS.